MJoergen/nexys4ddr/x16/log.md

 the dyoc project, where I just need to modify it for the 65C02.

 ## 2019-10-27
-I've determined all the writes performed by the KERNAL/BASIC during startup, and this gives information on how to initialize the VERA.
+I've generated a list of all the writes performed by the KERNAL/BASIC during startup, and this gives information on how to initialize the VERA.
 I will need to emulate this when testing (before I implement the CPU).
 See the [README](fpga/vera/README.md) in the vera subdirectory.

 I've started implementing mode 0 (the default text mode).
 However, I've